bandeau1bandeau2

 # ln -sf ../init.d/sysstat /etc/rc.d/rcsysinit.d/S85sysstat

-Important note: The above crontab, startup script and link may be automatically created and installed for you when you enter "make install", providing that you have set autoconf's option "--enable-install-cron" during configuration stage:
+Now the good news: The above crontab, startup script and link or systemd service file may be automatically created and installed for you when you enter "make install", providing that you have set configure's option "--enable-install-cron" during configuration stage:

 $ ./configure